goldchains/COMS2001-Assignment/hw1/README.md

 ## 8 Submission

 This assignment is due **26 August 2016, 11:59 PM**.
-Please ensure your final or latest working code is in your private repository by then!
+Please ensure your final code is in your private repository by then!

 To submit, as usual, commit your changes and push to your private repository:
 ```